DSchau/blog/content/blog/2018-09-04-my-next-chapter/index.md

 ## Thank you

-I want to thank each and every one of my co-workers at not only Object Partners, but also Union Pacific.
+I want to thank each and every one of my co-workers (and friends!) not only at Object Partners, but also Union Pacific.
 Both were transformative places in my career, and I can't recommend them both highly enough.
 Talented folks working on fun projects, what more could you want!?

 [site-showcase]: https://next.gatsbyjs.org/showcase/